Tanzanian hip-hop: Music style of Bongo Flava

 There has been a lot of debate over whether Bongo Flava/Fleva is Tanzanian Hip Hop.
-While many scholars and journalists use Bongo Flava and Hip Hop interchabley, distinctions are made by many Bongo Flava and Hip Hop artists.
+While many scholars and journalists use Bongo Flava and Hip Hop interchangeably, distinctions are made by many Bongo Flava and Hip Hop artists.

 Bongo flava borrows from Tanzanian hip hop, with fast rhythms and rhymes in Swahili.
 The name "Bongo Flava" comes from the Swahili word for brains: ubongo.
 Bongo is the nickname of Dar es Salaam.
 It means that you need brains to survive there.
 It has evolved over time, combining elements of American rap, R&B, hip hop, with its unique Swahili twist.
-As much as American culture is in Tanzania the lyrics are politicized, about HIV, poverty and corruption, or about life, relationships, money, jealously and love.
+As much as American culture, the lyrics within Tanzania hip-hop and the culture are politicized, about HIV, poverty, and corruption, or about life, relationships, money, jealously, and love.

 Bongo Flava is a mixture of Afrobeat and arabesque melodies, dancehall and hip-hop beats, and Swahili lyrics.
 It developed in the 1980s when Tanzanian youth started rapping because they were fascinated by the hip-hop scene in the United States.
 They fairly quickly added their own spin and flavor to the music by localizing it with beats, rhythms, and topics.
 The genre has become popular very quickly; it is the best-selling musical genre in East Africa, is already a success in neighboring Kenya and Uganda, and is sweeping the African continent and spreading to the rest of the world.
 In 2004, German record label Out Here Records released the compilation CD, Bongo Flava - Swahili Rap from Tanzania.
 The 70 minute record which features artists including X Plastaz, Juma Nature, and Gangwe Mobb has enjoyed wide international distribution.

 When American hip hop first migrated to Tanzania, local rappers would sample popular American rap beats, simply inserting Swahili rhymes in place of English.
 This infant Bongo Flava style and imported American hip hop was initially embraced almost exclusively by young upper class individuals who found it fashionable to follow US trends.
 This was often viewed as Tanzanians simply appropriating American culture and style, relating this to the idea of Americanization.
 In the early 1990s, as the genre was developing, the 'Kiswacentric' concept was born.
 Artists began to "localize" the music by addressing purely Tanzanian issues and eventually using the Swahili language, which in itself is a language with many global influences.
 Additionally, beats shifted from American hip hop sampling to organic synthesized beats often incorporating local beats, rhythm, and sounds.